The following provides relevant information on the terms and conditions associated with residency in a UNE Residential College.

 (a) are a Wright College Returning student, (i.e. that they were previously a student of UNE who resided at Wright College under a Full Year College Term accommodation agreement prior to entry into this Agreement); and

-may, without penalty, terminate this Agreement effective on 23 June 2017, providing appropriate notice is received on or before 2 June 2017.
+may, without having to pay the Cancellation Fee, terminate this Agreement effective on 18 June 2018, providing appropriate notice is received on or before 1 June 2018.

 13 Default by Occupant and Termination by UNE